williammalo/signshop/readme.md

 auto graphics, and vehicle templates in (EPS) format.
 Plus on the FAQ link you will find helpfull info on template scaling, wrap information importing and more.

-Gerber GRAPHIX ADVANTAGE� is a trademark of �1995 Gerber Scientific Products, Inc.
+Gerber GRAPHIX ADVANTAGE© is a trademark of ©1995 Gerber Scientific Products, Inc.
 All rights reserved.